-Critical accounting estimates and judgements include the assessment of impairment of goodwill and intangible assets, the valuation of deferred tax assets and the accounting for business combinations.
+Critical accounting estimates and judgements include the assessment of impairment of goodwill and intangible assets and the valuation of deferred tax assets.

 Goodwill and Intangible Assets Valuation

 The Company tests at least annually whether goodwill or indefinite life intangible assets have suffered any impairment, in accordance with the requirements of IAS 36, Impairment of Assets.
 The recoverable amounts of CGUs or groups of CGUs have been determined based on the greater of their fair value less costs of disposal ("FVLCD") and value in use.
 These calculations require the use of estimates.